Jakobi Meyers Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Season Stats

-- So far this season, 24.0% of the 192 passes thrown by his team have gone Meyers' way.

-- Meyers has seen the ball thrown his way four times in the red zone this season, 17.4% of his team's 23 red zone pass attempts.
+- With four targets in the red zone this season, Meyers has been on the receiving end of 17.4% of his team's 23 red zone pass attempts.

-- The Patriots, who rank 26th in the NFL in points scored, have attempted a pass 63.8% of the time while running the ball 36.2% of the time.
+- The Patriots, who rank 26th in the NFL in points scored, have dropped back to pass 63.8% of the time while running the ball 36.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Cowboys.